I’m a German-American born in Düsseldorf in 1987.

 My debut novel, down, is a coming-of-age story about a young woman with down syndrome and her sexuality.
 It was published in September 2018 by Launenweber.
 During my research, I cooperated with the Berlin based foundation downsyndromberlin e.V.

-My translation of the book Honjok — The art of living alone was published in October 2020 by Ullstein Buchverlage.
-It centers on a movement called #honjok which was born out of a surge in feminism in South Korea.
+My translation of the book Honjok — The art of living alone (Ullstein Buchverlage, 2020) centers on a movement called #honjok which was born out of a surge in feminism in South Korea.
 Honjoks try to upend gender norms by disavowing the predicted paths of marriage and family and choose to live on their own.

 Awards and Residencies:

 2022 Nominated for the Young Excellence Award by Börsenverein des Deutschen Buchhandels, Frankfurter Buchmesse & Mediacampus Frankfurt

 2019–2020 Scholarship holder of the Foundation for Jewish Women in Art and Science Stiftung ZURÜCKGEBEN – Förderung jüdischer Frauen in Kunst und Wissenschaft granted for my second novel